Chapter 8: React Implementation with Hooks

 }8.10.2 Memoization for Performance

-If you're subscribing to the same observable in multiple places, consider memoizing the subscription:
+If you're reading the same signal in multiple places, consider memoizing the derived values:

 function Dashboard() {